 Through its regular meetings with management, including the finance, legal, and IT functions, the Audit Committee reviews and discusses all significant areas of our business and summarizes for the Board all areas of risk and the appropriate mitigating factors.
+Our Compensation Committee considers risks related to employee policies and practices, and our Nominating and Corporate Governance Committee assists with the investigation of any matters of interest or concerns, as well as management's ESG efforts and the Company's ESG strategy generally.
 In addition, our Board receives periodic detailed operating performance reviews from management.